leonardcser/code-llm/README.md

 # CodeLLM

-Training a coding large language model from scratch using a custom cpp tokenizer and torch.
+Training a coding large language model from scratch using a custom c++ tokenizer and torch.

 This project is a work in progress.
 See the updates in